Kattis/problem-package-format/spec/legacy.md

 Validators and graders, but not submissions, in the form of a directory may include two POSIX-compliant scripts "build" and "run".
-Either both or none of these scripts must be included.
-If the scripts are present, then:

-- the program will be compiled by executing the build script.
-- the program will be run by executing the run script.
+If at least one of these two files is included:

+1. First, if the `build` script is present, it will be run.
+   The working directory will be (a copy of) the program directory.
+   The `run` file must exist after `build` is done.
+2. Then, the `run` file (which now exists) must be executable, and will be invoked in the same way as a single file program.

-Programs without build and run scripts are built and run according to what language is used.
+Programs without `build` and `run` scripts are built and run according to what language is used.
 Language is determined by looking at the file endings.
 If a single language from the table below can't be determined, building fails.
 In the case of Python 2 and 3 which share the same file ending,